Hours of Service: The 100/150 Air Mile Exemptions

 Electronic Logging Device (ELD) Mandate Exemptions

-Anybody who qualifies for the 100/150 air mile exemption is also exempt from the upcoming ELD mandate.
+Anyone who qualifies for the 100/150 air mile exemption may also be exempt from the ELD mandate.

-As with all Federal Motor Carrier Safety Regulations, it is important to familiarize yourself with the hours-of-service requirements.
-It may seem like an unnecessary hassle for companies that don’t travel long distances, but should a FMCSA auditor find you out of compliance with any of the hours of service rules, the hassle that may ensue could be far more severe.
+As with all FMCSA regulations, it's important to familiarize yourself with the hours of service requirements.
+It may seem like an unnecessary hassle for companies that don’t travel long distances, but if an FMCSA auditor finds you out of compliance with any of the hours of service rules, the fines and penalties you could face may be far more severe.